Chapter 15: Audiences

 “Ah, I pray that he does not think it was us,” Theo said, the fear evident in his voice as he suppressed an almost suicidal urge to point out that leaving saboteurs behind was a common historical strategy of retreating armies.
 “We toiled night and day to repair the damage to the radios and relays and we…”

 “Be at peace, my son,” Schimrian said sharply, holding up a hand to forestall the blustering.
-“If I had found any fault in you other than a desire to help your fellow Brethren, you would both have been left, naked and bound on the shores of Erdethric as sport for the Ferals that now infest that island.
-I am told that they have recently developed a taste for human flesh…”
+“If I had found any fault in you other than a desire to help your fellow Brethren, you would both have been left, naked and bound, on the shores of Erdethric as sport for the Ferals that now infest that island.
+I’m told that they’ve recently developed a taste for human flesh…”

 “Yes, b-bless you, Eminence,” Theo stammered and fell silent, despite the overwhelming sense of relief, the nervous sweat kept trickling down his back.
 He could see why Schimrian found the deep and writhing shadows in his chambers threatening especially from the corner of the eye as both Brothers expected Pious to step forth into the candlelight at any moment and slay them.

-“Well then, proceed, my sons,” Pious prompted impatiently.
+“Well, proceed, my sons,” Schimrian prompted impatiently.
 “What of the larger generators and our fuel situation?
 I hear that Bede has enough athidol to supply our needs.
 Yes?”

 Edward nodded quickly.
 “Enough for two years while Father Ursaf has arranged for tankers to be made ready and the roads checked.
 As for the generator engines, we have yet to find a suitable heavy transporter that is still operable and a safe route to get them here but we will find a way, Eminence.”

-“I am sure you will, my son.
-Now to the main reason I have called you both here.
-I worry so for Abbot Camus as I have over-burdened such a worthy soul.
-He, Abbot Pious and I are set to gather all the remaining Order in Britannia at the Great Abbey, at Bede and at our Abbey at Wyehold.
-We have determined that this Light-Father has taken refuge in Milverburg and we shall Inquire of him and all his ungodly entourage.”
+“I am sure that you will, my son.
+Now to the main reason I’ve called you here.
+I worry for Abbot Camus as I have over-burdened this worthy soul.
+He, Abbot Pious and I are set to gather all the remaining Order in Britannia at the Great Abbey, at Bede, Burslen and at our Abbey at Wyehold.
+We have determined that this Light-Father has taken refuge in Milverburg and we shall shortly Inquire of him and all his ungodly entourage.”

 Schimrian nodded then glanced over his shoulder at the candle-shadows in the recesses.
-The two Brothers saw the smashed terminals against one of the walls and looked at each other in trepidation as the Great-Abbot had been raving for two weeks and they both doubted that he was sane now.
-“Since most of our communications were restored, I have determined that less than twenty-four Thousands of our Order remain and thrice that number of Tally-men yet they are now distrusted by many of our Brethren overseas.
-I have ordered them to continue with their Inquisitions and to eradicate the Ferals but they claim that they are no longer equal to the task.
-They clamour and bleat, no more than that coward, Abbot Amherus,” he paused to stare at Theo meaningfully.
-“He was your mentor once, was he not?”
+The two Brothers saw the revolver upon the table and the wreckage of three smashed terminals on the computer desk.
+They looked at each other in trepidation.
+“As you determined for me, we have but twelve thousands left across the world.
+Now that our communications are improving, I’ve ordered them to continue with their Inquisitions and to eradicate the Ferals but they whine and bleat that they’re no longer equal to the task, no more so than that coward, Abbot Amherus.”
+He paused to stare at Theo meaningfully: “He was your mentor once, was he not?”

 The was an agonising pause as the Great-Abbot’s eyes bored into the inwardly-quaking Brother but then the moment passed and Schimrian indicated that they seat themselves before his desk in the chairs they had been ordered to stand beside.
 He poured them all some brandy from an exquisite glass decanter into cut-glass tumblers and bade them drink their fill.
 “I am promoting the two of you to the rank and privileges of Father-Technician,” he explained benevolently.
 “I am fully satisfied as to your loyalty.”

 The smile faded from Schimrian’s face and his eyes hardened.
 “It was well-earned, my son, but there is subterfuge still afoot and I have need of your services.
-I want you to watch Abbot Camus and all of your colleagues closely for me.
-I doubt not their veracity but these are trying times thus I cannot brook doubters or challenges to my authority during the holy tasks laid out before us.”
+I want you to watch Abbot Camus and all your colleagues closely for me.
+I doubt not their veracity but these are trying times and we cannot brook doubters or challenges to my authority during the holy task laid out before me.
+I’m the only one who can build our New Jerusalem!”

 “What would you wish of us when those now abroad from these shores return?”
 Edward ventured.